Is becoming a geotechnical engineer right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a geotechnical engineer is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a geotechnical engineer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Geotechnical Engineer

 Some employers prefer candidates who hold a Master's Degree in Civil Engineering or Geological Engineering.
 Master's degree programs generally last one to two years and include courses in earth pressure, foundations structure, and soil behaviour.

 All states require engineers to be licensed, and requirements vary by state.
 Licensure typically includes completing an accredited engineering program, showing four years of documented work experience and passing a state examination.
 Graduates may consider taking the first part of the state-licensing exam on the fundamentals of engineering.
 Those who pass the exam are referred to as engineers-in-training (EITs).